elusivecodes/FyreLoader/README.md

 Add namespaces.

-- `$namespaces` is an array containing the namespaces where the key is the namespace and the value is the path.
+- `$namespaces` is an array containing the namespaces where the key is the namespace prefix and the value is the path.

 ```php
 Loader::addNamespaces($namespaces);